ICT4SS domains

 Smart buildings

-ICT knowledge and applications enable a better use of resources in buildings hence allowing for a better connection between locally generated renewable energy and the electricity grid helping cities to reduce their carbon emissions.
-In the course “ICT in building design” we address this challenge, dealing with the integration of building systems, technology and energy systems within a smart control environment.
+ICT knowledge and applications enable a better use of resources in buildings hence allowing for optimising building indoor environmental quality while reducing energy needs during both building design and building intelligent operational phases, helping cities to reduce their carbon emissions.
+In the course “ICT in building design”, we address this challenge, dealing with the integration of building systems, technology and energy systems within a smart control environment.

 This is done by describing building components and related technical systems, as well as digital architecture, climate-responsive building envelope, and kinetic façade.
-In this context, ICT is used for smart control of heating, ventilation, and air conditioning systems, in order to provide thermal comfort and control air quality and illumination.
+In this context, ICT is used for smart control of heating, ventilation, and air conditioning systems in order to provide thermal comfort and control air quality and illumination.
+White box models are adopted together with grey and black box ones to support the development of digital twins and optimise both building design envelope choices via surrogate modelling and building operational actions.
+The latter is performed by simulating an intelligent building management system able to automatically set, by means of control algorithms, building-related actuation parameters on the basis of measured real-time data exploiting innovative approaches of the use of digital twins and advanced building modelling solutions.

 Health